 The dramatic landscapes found along the scenic roads of Theodore Roosevelt National Park offer a beautiful, and at times strenuous, opportunity for bicyclists to enjoy the park.
 Find more information about bicycling in the park.

 Sections of our park roads were originally built by the Civilian Conservation Corps during the 1940s, and can be narrow with sharp curves.
 RVs and other large vehicles should exercise caution while operating within the park.
 Get more information pertaining to driving RVs or other large vehicles in the park.

 Elkhorn Ranch Unit

 The third unit of the park, Elkhorn Ranch, is an isolated 218-acre site along the Little Missouri River between the North and South Units of the park.
 The site is accessible via a network of private and public dirt roads through the Little Missouri National Grassland.
 For those wishing to visit the site, a high-clearance, 4-wheel drive vehicle is recommended.
 Road conditions vary seasonally with use and weather.
-You can find a map to the Elkhorn Ranch Unit, and more information about Elkhorn Ranch, online or at a park visitor center.
+Find out how to get to the Elkhorn.